Anosodiaphoria

-Anosodiaphoria is a condition in which a person who has a brain injury seems indifferent to the existence of their impairment.
-Anosodiaphoria is specifically used in association with indifference to paralysis.
-It is a somatosensory agnosia, or a sign of neglect syndrome.
+Anosodiaphoria is the inability to recognize the full importance of a neurological disability brought on by a brain lesion.
 It might be specifically associated with defective functioning of the frontal lobe of the right hemisphere.

 Joseph Babinski first used the term anosodiaphoria in 1914 to describe a disorder of the body schema in which patients verbally acknowledge a clinical problem (such as hemiparesis) but fail to be concerned about it.
 Anosodiaphoria follows a stage of anosognosia, in which there may be verbal, explicit denial of the illness, and after several days to weeks, develop the lack of emotional response.

-Indifference is different from denial because it implies a lack of caring on the part of the patient, who otherwise acknowledges his or her deficit.
+Signs and symptoms

 Causes

 A few possible explanations for anosodiaphoria exist: